biolab/orange-hugo/content/blog/2019/5/18/business-case-studies-with-orange.md

 title="Business Case Studies with Orange" type="blog"
 thumbImage = "/blog_img/2019/5/18/wartsila-blog.jpg"
-categories=["business intelligence", "HR", "logistic regression", "nomogram", "predictive models"] shortExcerpt = "At the latest workshop we demonstrated how to predict, which employees are most likely to resign in the future."
+blog=["business intelligence", "HR", "logistic regression", "nomogram", "predictive models"] shortExcerpt = "At the latest workshop we demonstrated how to predict, which employees are most likely to resign in the future."

 longExcerpt = "At the latest workshop in Italy we taught the participants how to identify relevant business use cases and how to predict, which employees are most likely to resign in the future."